 US durable-goods orders fall 2 pct. in October

-WASHINGTON (AP) — Businesses spent less last month on machinery, computers and most other items, lowering orders for U.S. long-lasting factory goods.
+WASHINGTON (AP) — Orders for U.S. long-lasting factory goods fell last month as businesses spent less on machinery, computers and most other items.
 The decline suggests companies may have been reluctant to invest during the 16-day partial government shutdown

-However, the report conflicts with a private sector survey released earlier this month that showed companies shrugged off the shutdown and boosted orders.
+The report conflicts with a private sector survey, which showed companies shrugged off the shutdown and boosted orders.